apache/incubator-seata-website/README.md

 Node.js version **19.5.0**

 ## Note for i18n
-Please be noted that **locale switching function doesn't work** if you start the website in development mode using `npm run start -- --locale zh-cn` or `npm run start -- --locale en`.
+Please be noted that **locale switching function doesn't work** if you start the website in development mode using `npm run start-zh-cn` or `npm run start`.
 Please run it in production mode using the build-and-serve process to enable the locale switching function.

 ## Overview of the Website Structure
 We use the **Docusaurus internationalization (i18n)** to support both English(en) and Chinese Simplified(zh-cn) Seata Website.
 Besides, we apply **Docusaurus Versioning** to get versioned docs.